Ventus218/SAP-assignment-02/README.md

 ![Components diagram](./doc/diagrams/components.png)

-\* The metrics server actually runs an healthcheck on every microservice and therefore it is loosely dependant on them, these dependencies are not shown in the diagram for the sake of simplicity
+\* The metrics service actually runs an healthcheck on every microservice and therefore it is loosely dependant on them, these dependencies are not shown in the diagram for the sake of simplicity

 ### API Gateway
 The API Gateway microservice is the only service exposed to the internet.